 “BDTPA works to improve the water quality of the ponds and their total environment.
 The association also educates and informs landowners, their guests, and other interested individuals on issues of water qulity, invasive plants, and other environmental and safety concerns.”

 My great grandfather, Joseph Henry Hicks, 1841-1887, born in Bristol UK.
 He moved to US with his family when he was age six.
-He fought and was injured as a Union soldier at The Battle of Gettysburg.
+His father George made barrel-player pianos, first in The UK, later in Brooklyn, NY.